jwerhan/FinalProject/README.txt

 TODO:
-Add a search functionality

 add a view all functionality

-add the ability to search for reviews by other people of specific books add the ability to filter
+add the ability to filter

-## Remove ability to submit title/author in update form

 User Profile: Allow users to have a profile page where they can see their own reviews and maybe edit their personal information.